 ↓ Skip to main content

-The Utstein template for uniform reporting of data following major trauma: a joint revision by SCANTEM, TARN, DGU-TR and RITG
+The Utstein template for uniform reporting of data following major trauma: A joint revision by SCANTEM, TARN, DGU-TR and RITG

-Overview of attention for article published in Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine, January 2008
+Overview of attention for article published in Scandinavian Journal of Trauma, Resuscitation and Emergency Medicine, August 2008

 Altmetric Badge